Inference on High Dimensional Selective Labeling Models: Algorithmic Estimation Procedures

-This section proposes two novel computationally friendly algorithms for estimating $\beta_0$.
-Our proposed methods are to first estimate parameter vector $\delta_0$ in the selection equation, and with that, use matching as in \cite{ahn-powell} or series expansion as in \cite{neweyetal} and \cite{neweyej} to estimate the selection correction function, and finally estimate $\beta_0$.
-We will not use rank estimation in either step because the dimension of $Z_i$ and $X_i$ potentially can be large.
+The remainder of this section proposes two novel computationally efficient algorithms for estimating $\boldsymbol{\beta}_0$.
+The proposed methods are to first estimate the parameter vector $\boldsymbol{\delta}_0$ in the selection equation, and with that, use matching as in \cite{ahn1993} or series expansion as in \cite{neweyetal} and \cite{neweyej} to estimate the selection correction function, and finally estimate $\boldsymbol{\beta}_0$.
+We will not use rank estimation in either step because the dimension of $\boldsymbol{Z}_i$ and $\boldsymbol{X}_i$ potentially can be large and the resulting computational burden could be extremely heavy.
 Instead, we adopt iteration-based methods which feature simple implementation and fast computation speed.